juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * ne_10m_admin_1_states_provinces (Admin 1 – States, Provinces) - Internal administrative boundaries.
 Originally downloaded [here](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/).

+And before we start, a brief overview of some terminology.

 ### Datum, Projection, CRS
 #### Datum
 A datum defines the surface to which a given set of lat/lon coordinates is referenced, as well as the position of that surface in relation to the center of the earth.
 Examples include NAD83 (which we encountered in previous tutorials that used the NAD_1983_StatePlane_New_York_Long_Island_FIPS_3104_Feet projection), WGS84, and NAD27.
 For more concrete evidence of this, open up the QGIS `Project` menu, select `Project Properties`, and navigate to the `CRS` section.
 If you search for `NAD83`, QGIS will generate a long list of different projections referenced to the NAD83 datum.